fullstack-development/developers-roadmap/backend/junior-1/haskell.md

   * What are polymorphic types and polymorphic functions?
   * Examples of polymorphic types and functions.
   * What does instantiation of a type variable mean?
 Does it happen at run time or at compile time?
-  * Can you put constraints on a type variable within a data declaration?
 * What is bottom (`_|_`)?
-* What is kind?

 ## Lists